harsha-pasala/streamforge/README.md

 1. CSV files for each table
 2. DLT pipeline code in SQL and Python
 3. Jupyter notebook with complete pipeline code
+   - Provides guidance on replacing placeholders in Workshop Mode
+   - Contains links to relevant Databricks documentation

 ## Deployment